genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_jwt.md

 The following options are available from within the `security` function.
 For a more detailed look at the **auth-preferences.kts** file, visit the [Password Authentication section](../../../server/access-control/password-authentication/).

-### sso
+### jwt
-The `sso` function enables you to configure and enable SSO options.
+The `jwt` function enables you to configure and enable JWT options.
 You can set the following variables:

 * `enabled` is a boolean value that defines whether the SSO functionality is enabled.
 Default: `true` when the `sso` function is invoked, otherwise `false`.
 * `onFirstLogin` is a function that is called when a user has been authenticated for the first time and doesn't yet exist in the database.
 Here you can define two things: